 Number, Numbers, Who’s Got the Numbers?

 Trying to extract numbers for weight or performance is a bit of crystal-ball gazing.
 Obviously, the design weights are close to what Van’s is shooting for.
 They told us that this aircraft will sport a gross weight of 2050 pounds, and at the time of our writing, the empty weight was not yet finalized.
 But as is true of most airplanes (the RV line included), gross weights frequently rise as the design is tested and refined.
-My family’s personal RV-6, serial number 4, has a gross weight of only 1600 pounds.
-Many -6s finished today are up closer to 1800 pounds—the results of years of experience with the design.
+My family’s personal RV-6, serial number 4, has a gross weight of only 1600 pounds, but the design’s max-gross eventually grew by 50 pounds.
 Will the RV-15 go heavier than 2050?
 Our expectation is yes, and we won’t be a bit surprised if it is closer to the mid-2200s.
 Why?
 Because that’s where a lot of airplanes that size end up.
 And, as mentioned before, there’s plenty of wing to support more weight—plus you know that Van’s has tested key structure to a weight well above what it is using with the first RV-15.

 Of course, the other question is speed: How fast will it go?
 When we asked the engineering staff at Van’s this question, they smiled, shrugged their shoulders, and said “Well, I guess we’ll find out!” and as much as I (and every one of you, I suspect) want to know the answer to that question, we all just have to wait until they get the test article in the air and see what it does.
 Funny enough, it is far easier to predict slow speed numbers than it is high speed—unless you have access to wind tunnels and some pretty fancy modeling.
 If I were to guess, based on similar sized airplanes with motors we know—and the fact that the IO-390 has more horsepower than most of them—it will be competitive on cruise speed.
 Yes, there’s a lot of wing, but it’s not a Cub-style wing that strongly favors low-speed performance over cruise speed.